HaikuArchives/Pe/README.md

 Pe
 ==

-Pe is a text editor to assist in programming or general writing in Haiku like Notepad.
+Pe is a text editor created to assist in programming or general writing in Haiku like Notepad.

 Many features are present, giving you assistance in typing many programming languages in Pe.
 You are able to execute code while using Pe, making it easier to compile in one place.